boocockp/LessMS/README.md

 - Click Edit Identity Pool at the top right and copy the Identity Pool ID
 - Put the Identity Pool ID in your config.json

+## Building

+Run ./build.sh to build the distribution bundle

+Run ./deploy.sh to copy the distribution files to your LessMS install bucket

+## Tests
+The tests (under src/test) need to be run manually in a browser and are not suitable for CI yet.

+The tests are written in CoffeeScript and need to be compiled to the target dir - it is best to set up a file watcher for this during development.

+The browser needs to be signed into a Google account before the tests are run